 The sustainable and ethical wedding industry is fast-growing, so you can be sure that there are options for conscious consumers.
 But first we need to address the elephant in the room.
 Is buying a dress that you’ll wear once sustainable?
 Of course not.
 But that doesn’t mean you have to wear something you already have in your wardrobe.
 There’s a couple of things you can consider to ensure you end up with a dress that doesn’t compromise your values.

-1. Can I rent this item instead?
+1. Can I rent this item or buy second hand?

 There are a number of clothes renting and borrowing platforms online now that make it really easy to loan big ticket items like the dress for your big day.
 Instead of forking out thousands of dollars you’ll be looking at a couple of hundred, and you won’t have the burden of it sitting in your cupboard after the event.
 Keep reading to find specific bridal rental platforms and second hand marketplaces.